bluesadi/Yasat/README.md

 - Provide an accurate bird's-eye view of the number and severity of cryptographic misuses in firmware
 - Try to exploit some misuses found in firmware

-> 12/15/2022\
+> 12/25/2022\
-> Now I've completed an initial version only covering the two misuse types below.
+> Merry Chrismas!
+Now I've completed an initial version only covering the two misuse types below.
 To detect the two misuse types is basically equivalent to detecting constant strings.
 So I simply utilize angr's built-in ReachingDefinitions analysis.
 It's a quite naive implemenation, because angr's ReachingDefinitions is an intraprocedural analysis and can't handle function calls.
 As such, my next step would be implementing an interprocedural context-sensitive ReachingDefinitions analysis to achieve better completeness.

 ## Misuse types targeted by Yasat